Do I Need a Lawyer for Misdemeanor?

 What Counts as a Misdemeanor in Texas?

-Class A Misdemeanors: These are the most serious type of misdemeanor.
-If convicted, you could face up to a year in jail and a $4,000 fine.
-Some examples are:
+• Class A Misdemeanors: The most serious type.
+You could face up to a year in jail and a $4,000 fine.
+Common examples include assault with bodily injury, a second DWI, or resisting arrest.

-Class B Misdemeanors: These charges can result in up to 180 days in jail and a $2,000 fine.
-Examples include:
+• Class B Misdemeanors: Punishable by up to 180 days in jail and a $2,000 fine.
+These include first-time DWI, trespassing, harassment, or marijuana possession (under 2 ounces).

 Can You Handle a Misdemeanor Without a Lawyer?